Model-based resonance tracking of linear systems: Appendices

 where the optimal cost is quadratic with respect to the current state $z_{N_c-1}$.
 The symmetric matrix $V_{N_c-1}$ is equal to

-Recursive application of the dynamic programming algorithm results in a quadratic representation of the optimal cost.
+The recursive application of the dynamic programming algorithm results in a quadratic representation of the optimal cost.
 The weight matrix of the cost is given by the recursion

-with terminal value $V_{N_c} = Q_{c,N_c}$.
-Most importantly, the weighting matrix for the LTI model follows the same recursion; for equal terminal costs the trajectories for the LTI and the CSS are identical.
-As a result, the steady state cost matrices for both system are equal.
+with the terminal value $V_{N_c} = Q_{c,N_c}$.
+The optimal cost weighting matrix for the model~(\ref{eq:linear_uncertain_state}-\ref{eq:linear_uncertain_output}) follows the same recursion; for equal terminal costs, the trajectories of the optimal cost for the two models are identical.